Treats iron toxicity. This medicine is an iron chelator (binder).

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breastfeeding or if you have kidney problems, heart failure, or any type of infection.
-Tell your doctor if you have an overactive thyroid or a history of seizures.
-Make sure your doctor knows if you are receiving dialysis treatment.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney problems, heart disease, thyroid problems, any type of infection, or a history of seizures.
+Tell your doctor if you are receiving dialysis treatment.